-where $k_{b}$ is the Boltzmann constant, $M$ is the atomic mass, $T$ the average temperature of the cloud and $R_{(x_{t}, y_{t})}$ is the measured radius of the cloud in the $x$ or $y$ direction and $t$ the TOF.
-Now the temperature is given by the slope of the graph with on the axis the TOF squared vs the radius of the cloud squared.
-The experimental result of this analysis is shown in Fig. \ref{fig_03}.c, where we find a temperature of the atom cloud of 270~$\mu$K for the $x$-direction and in the $y$-direction a temperature of 1~mK.
-For each TOF step a 2D rotatable elliptical Gaussian fit was performed on the optical density (details in the supplementary material).
-Several images of the expanding cloud at different times are shown in Fig. \ref{fig_03}.d with on the left the measured optical density and on the right the corresponding fit.
-To create the atomic cloud with the lowest temperature the power of the 3DH cooler beam was reduced to 2~mW to optimally balance the forces in the MOT since the force on the atoms due to the magnetic field is to first order twice as high in the 3DH direction as in the other perpendicular directions for an anti-Helmholtz coil.
+where $k_{b}$ is the Boltzmann constant, $M$ is the atomic mass, $T$ is the average temperature of the cloud and $R_{(x_{t}, y_{t})}$ is the measured radius of the cloud in the $x$ or $y$ direction and $t$ the TOF.
+The temperature is given by the slope of the graph $R_{(x_{t}, y_{t})}^2$ versus $t^2$.
+The result is shown in Fig. \ref{fig_03}.c, displaying a cloud temperature of 270~$\mu$K for the $x$-direction and 1~mK for the $y$-direction.
+For each TOF step, a 2D rotatable elliptical Gaussian fit was performed on the optical density (see supplementary material).
+Several images of the expanding cloud are shown in Fig. \ref{fig_03}.d as well as their corresponding fits.
+To create the atomic cloud with the lowest temperature the power of the 3DH cooler beam was reduced to 2~mW to balance the forces in the MOT since the force on the atoms due to the magnetic field is to first order twice as high in the 3DH direction as in the other perpendicular directions.
 The discrepancy between the two temperatures is most likely due to a slight imbalance of the MOT forces when turning off the magnetic field.
-The magnetic field cannot be turned off instantly and the applied force of the magnetic field is not isotropic in all three dimensions.
+The magnetic field cannot be turned off instantly and its corresponding force is not isotropic.